Heritage Hall 360R

-He is currently professor of History at the University of Alabama at Birmingham, where he began in 1996, and has also served as a professor of Economics and director of the Center for Labor Education and Research.
+He is currently professor of History at the University of Alabama at Birmingham, where he began in 1996.
+He has also served as a professor of Economics and of African Amerian Studies, and as director of the Center for Labor Education and Research.
 Feldman is the author or editor of ten books of original scholarship.
 His work has been nominated for the Bancroft Prize in American History.
 To date he has also published over 150 articles and reviews, including almost 40 blind, peer-reviewed journal articles and book chapters, virtually all of them sole-authored.
-His scholarship is recognized internationally and he has been interviewed by the New York Times, the Wall Street Journal, the Associated Press, Newsweek, USA Today, Scripps-Howard, the BBC, The Guardian (UK), NPR, PBS, CBS Radio, ABC Radio, ESPN, Salon.com, the Los Angeles Times, the Chronicle of Higher Education, and over 50 other media outlets, including those in countries such as England, Scotland, Canada, and Slovakia.
+His scholarship is recognized internationally and he has been interviewed by the New York Times, the Wall Street Journal, TIME Magazine, the Associated Press, Newsweek, USA Today, Scripps-Howard, the BBC, The Guardian (UK), NPR, PBS, CBS Radio, ABC Radio, ESPN, Salon.com, the Los Angeles Times, the Chronicle of Higher Education, and over 50 other media outlets, including those in countries such as England, Scotland, Canada, and Slovakia.

 - Glenn Feldman, ed., Nation Within a Nation: The American South and the Federal Government (University Press of Florida, 2014).

 - The Irony of the Solid South: Democrats, Republicans, and Race, 1865-1944 (University of Alabama Press, 2013).